K0IN/Notify/readme.md

 You can even receive notifications if the app is closed or your offline(and back online again).
 It comes with a offline installable pwa for all time access to your latest notifications.

+## DEMO

+There is a [demo instance](https://notify_app-demo.thisk0in.workers.dev/) hosted on cloudflare workers.
+You can send a notification to all your devices using this command (note you should unsubscribe from the demo instance to avoid spamming):

+> curl -X POST -H "Content-Type: application/json" -d '{"title":"Hello", "message":"World"}' https://notify_app-demo.thisk0in.workers.dev/api/notify

 ![example of the app](https://i.imgur.com/h68KYqi.png)
 ![using on android](https://i.imgur.com/ArAAAO7.png)
 ![using on windows](https://i.imgur.com/U5v3GZl.png)